WiiMake/WiiMix/README.md

 **PLEASE before you upload an objective, make sure the objective (same achievement, same state) DOES NOT ALREADY EXIST!**

+Once you've created your objective, view it and other's objectives on the [website](https:://wiimix.vulcan.moe).

 ## Support

 Our goal is to eventually support Windows, Mac, and Linux systems; currently, linux and mac are best supported, but we're pushing for Windows support as well.
 If you want support for something that is currently supported, feel free to open a feature request, or better yet, [contribute](https://github.com/WiiMake/WiiMix/blob/master/README.md#contributing)!